Skip to Content

 The program provides many opportunities to enhance your scholarly experience at Mount Union.
 Many professors take their students on trips to museums and historical spots.
 Also, the program provides means to attend conferences such as the Mid-East Honors Association (MEHA) Conference and the National Collegiate Honors Council Conference.
 These conferences allow students to present, engage with discussion panels, and become better leaders and better Honors students.
 Mount Union is also a member of the MEHA, allowing students to seek scholarship opportunities and utilize resources through the organization.

 The Honors Council also sponsors campus-wide Alumni Panels each semester that allows our students to engage with distinguished alumni who have gone on to do incredible work in various fields.
 These are great opportunities for students to network with alumni and build beneficial connections.
-In order to set students up for success, we have also hosted events with our Center for Career Development (link) to help students with resume building, interview prep, and more!
+In order to set students up for success, we have also hosted events with our Center for Career Development to help students with resume building, interview prep, and more!

 MEHA Conference